 Enjoy the Hunt for Compositions The excitement of drawing again with the watercolor kit got me out of bed early at the Trinidad Inn.
 Before the commotion of continental breakfast, before the rumbling engines of luggage-laden SUVs, I was on the prowl for subjects to sketch.
 I started the composition, shown above, by sketching lines with a Micron 02 pen; then experimented with various colors to match my observation.
 Finding pure joy in loose pen strokes and washes, I was fast becoming hooked on sketching with ink and watercolors.

 Mix it Up!
 Keep your draw time enjoyable by shifting gears.
 Even though this trip focused on traditional sketching tools, I always had my iPad with me.
 Not only was the iPad helpful for writing this travel log, but also came in handy for doing an early morning digital sketch of the harbor area of Brandon, Oregon.
-Standing on the hotel balcony, I opened the Paper 53 drawing app, dropped a dark background on the page, and did a study of a few predawn harbor lights.
+Standing on the hotel balcony, I opened the Paper 53 drawing app I ws learning to use, dropped a dark background on the page, and did a study of a few predawn harbor lights.

 Mix Dining and Drawing Turn your dining pleasure into fun drawing practice.
 People can portray the character of the places you visit, whether your models are eating scrambled eggs for breakfast, or fish and chips while watching football on TV.
 Take a deep, calming breath, grab your book, and sketch like the wind!
 Once you get comfortable with drawing people in action, the rest of sketching in public is a cake walk.
 Be brave, take your sketchbook everywhere you go.